danielgautier/learn_ml/README.md

-execises and Projects to learn the basic of Machine learning
+execises and Projects to learn the basics of Machine learning